Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 Can an employee refuse to work because of safety concerns?

 On OSHA's “worker” page of its website, it expressly instructs employees to approach their employer first when they believe that working conditions are unsafe or unhealthy: “If you believe working conditions are unsafe or unhealthful,” it says, “you may file a complaint with OSHA concerning a hazardous working condition at any time.
 If possible, bring the conditions to your employer's attention.
 If the condition clearly presents a risk of death or serious physical harm, there is not sufficient time for OSHA to inspect, and, where possible, a worker has brought the condition to the attention of the employer, the worker may have a legal right to refuse to work in a situation in which he or she would be exposed to the hazard.”
-Employers are protected if they refuse to do a job if they have a good faith belief that they are exposed to imminent danger.
+Employees are protected if they refuse to do a job and have a good faith belief they are exposed to imminent danger.

 OSHA discourages employees from walking off the job.
 The employee must generally satisfy four conditions to do so, including 1) asking the employer to eliminate the danger, and the employer then refusing to do so; 2) the employee genuinely believing that an imminent danger existed and the employee did not refuse to work for other reasons; 3) a situation where a reasonable person would agree that there is a real danger of death or serious injury; and 4) due to the urgency of the hazard, there is not enough time to get it corrected through regular enforcement channels, such as requesting an OSHA inspection.
-In addition to OSH Act protections, employees may also be protected under the National Labor Relations Act as engaging in “concerted protected activity” where they indicate that their refusal to work or complaint is on behalf of other employees or about an issue of interest to other employees.
+In addition to OSHA Act protections, employees may also be protected under the National Labor Relations Act as engaging in “concerted protected activity” where they indicate that their refusal to work or complaint is on behalf of other employees or about an issue of interest to other employees.
 Under these circumstances, an employer may have a right to “permanently replace” the employee; however, discipline or discharge may be unlawful.

 What are some of the first safety hazards as waters recede and clean up begins?